WithPrecedent/simplify/README.md

     gamma = 0.0, 0.1
     alpha = 0.5, 1

-In the above case, anywhere two values are listed, ml_funnel automatically implements a hyperparameter search between those values.
+In the above case, anywhere two values are listed separated by a comma, ml_funnel automatically implements a hyperparameter search between those values.
 If just one hyperparameter is listed, it stays fixed throughout the tests.
 The hyperparameters are automatically linked to the 'xgb' model by including that prefix to '_params' in the settings file.

 ml_funnel currently supports GPU modeling for xgboost and will implement it for other incorporated models with built-in GPU support.